vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ```
 11. Reboot.
 The device shall boot with the new rootfs without CRC error.

-**Note about UBI**: Between the bare NAND FLash and the squashfs filesystem there is a layer inbetween called [UBI](http://www.linux-mtd.infradead.org/doc/ubi.html), which takes care of the Flash block management.
+**Note about UBI**: Between the bare NAND FLash and the squashfs filesystem there is a layer in-between called [UBI](http://www.linux-mtd.infradead.org/doc/ubi.html), which takes care of the Flash block management.

 ## Software Update Mechanism